abhishekarya1/Hash-Define-myNotes/content/devops/git.md

 # default = all branches
 $ git reflog

-# show ref logs of a specific branch only
+# show ref logs related to specific branch only
 $ git reflog <branch_name>

 # can see ref log for stashes too